Let Oomnitza be your single source of truth!

 Before you start

-For the integration with Oomnitza, we recommend that you create a dedicated user account.
+For the integration with Oomnitza, best practice is to create a dedicated user account.

 RFPIO uses API key authentication.
 To obtain an API key in RFPIO, navigate to Your Account > User Account > RFPIO API Token > Generate API Token and copy your API token.